arp242/arp242.net/_posts/2014-02-03-Generate_passwords_from_the_commandline.markdown

 Lessons
 -------
-- A byte streams is not the same thing as a character stream.
+- A byte stream is not the same thing as a character stream.
 - Use `strings(1)` to convert a byte stream to a character stream.
 - Don’t use the hex output of a hashing algorithm (SHA256, MD5).
 - Don’t trust copy/paste solutions from the internet; always think for yourself!